 MP for Spelthorne

-Lincoln Jopp is a Conservative MP for Spelthorne, elected in July 2024.
-He currently serves on the Defence Committee and on several bill committees, including work on cyber security, education reforms, and drug policy.
-He is characterised as centre-right and strongly aligned with his party, with no rebel votes recorded.
+Lincoln Jopp is a Conservative MP for Spelthorne, elected on 4 July 2024.
+He sits on the Defence Committee and serves on several bill committees, including the Cyber Security and Resilience (Network and Information Systems) Bill and the Secure 16 to 19 Academies Bills.

-Declares financial interests relating to land and property (two entries) and visits outside the UK (one entry).
+Declares interests related to land and property (two entries) and visits outside the UK (one entry).

 Generated 21 February 2026